-Sadly today is our last day in the Faroes and what a day!
-It’s raining with winds gusting up to 85-90kph at times but we’re not complaining because the weather has been mostly pretty good.
+Sadly, today is our last day in the Faroes and what a day!
+It is raining with winds gusting up to 85-90kph at times but we’re not complaining because the weather has been mostly pretty good.

 |

 In spite of terrible weather with howling gales and horizontal rain and the sea been driven into frenzied behaviour by the raging winds, we hopped into the car to go out one last time to explore.
 First to Kirkjubour which was once the ecclesiastic and cultural centre of the Faroe Islands.
-There giving a slightly sinister profile in the grey wet day are the rather imposing ruins of the Mururin, the Gothic Saint Magnus Cathedral.
-The weather was simply too bleak to wander around them.
-We had arrived on the first Sunday of the month so the present parish church, St Olav, was about to start its monthly service; we kept out of the way as late comers hurtled down the mountain road to get there ‘on time’ - sort of.
+There, giving a slightly sinister profile in the grey wet day, are the rather imposing ruins of the Mururin, the gothic Saint Magnus Cathedral.
+The weather was simply too bleak to explore them.
+We had arrived on the first Sunday of the month so the present parish church, St Olav's, was about to start its monthly service.
+We kept out of the way as late comers hurtled down the mountain road to get there ‘on time’ - sort of.

 |

-We still had the entire afternoon to explore so we headed for the often overlooked small island of Sandoy with its black beaches and nail-biting cliff roads (which we decided against!).
-To get there we had to take another tunnel under the sea between Streymoy and Sandoy; it’s the newest and a mighty 10.8km long.
+We still had the entire afternoon to explore so we headed for the often overlooked small island of Sandoy with its black beaches and nail-biting cliff roads (which we avoided!).
+To get there, we had to take another tunnel under the sea between Streymoy and Sandoy.
+It is the newest tunnel and is a mighty 10.8km long.
 Like the

 Eysteroyartunnilin, it descends to 155m below sea level at its deepest point.
 An amazing engineering feat!
 The short trip to Sandoy island could have been done by ferry but the weather was simply too wild.